 Mesothelioma life expectancy diagnosis will always depend on how early or late the disease was discovered.
 Because mesothelioma has been largely unrecognized in the past, the bulk of mesothelioma life expectancy statistics are mesothelioma patients who were diagnosed late in the disease.
 A greater awareness of the disease exists in the medical community, and although the majority of physicians do not have experience treating mesothelioma, most are aware of the potential presence of mesothelioma if a patient has been exposed to asbestos, and can refer a potential mesothelioma patient to a specialist.

-and mesothelioma symptoms and begin early detection X-ray and CT scan tests.
+Early detection and early treatment leads to longer life expectancy.
+Individuals who have been exposed to asbestos can be pro-active in diagnosing and treating mesothelioma and other asbestos-caused diseases.
+Patients can monitor their health and mesothelioma symptoms and begin early detection X-ray and CT scan tests.
 Mesothelioma patients can research mesothelioma treatment options available in clinical trials and discuss these with their physician.
 A physician can not be aware of every clinical trial that exists, and a mesothelioma patient’s own research could add years on to mesothelioma life expectancy.

 Statistics for mesothelioma life expectancy will logically improve rather than become worse.
 Clinical trials on mesothelioma treatment options are increasing with an urgency to halt the disease.
 Many clinical trial participants live years past the initial diagnosis due to innovative mesothelioma treatment.
 Others may have participated in a mesothelioma clinical trial that was not as successful, but their participation has cleared the way to successful mesothelioma treatment for others.
 Chemotherapy and drug combinations have been proven to lengthen mesothelioma life expectancy.
 Imaging and radiation technology has made significant advances.